 - Spoiled Brat: Subverted.
 While she certainly acts spoiled at times, and her family is well-off, she's actually The Unfavorite at home.

 - Tarot Motifs: Reverse Priestess - Withdrawal, Lack of intuition.
 Her status as The Unfavorite has left her craving attention, so much so that she is either unwilling or unable to realize that Tsukasa is a sleaze of epic proportions who is only setting her up for a debt scam.

 - The Un-Favourite: According to Makoto, her parents only pay attention to her talented brother.

 - Valley Girl: She speaks like this in the English version, and she certainly fits the shallow, ditzy stereotype.

-- Adaptational Villainy: In the game, he was merely a pimp who ran off scout free after his true colors were revealed.
-In the anime reveals his greed after he was made a target in Mementos.
+- Adaptational Villainy: In the game, he was merely a pimp who ran off scot-free after his true colors were revealed.
+In the anime, he's a target in Mementos.

 - Ascended Extra: He becomes a full-blown Mementos target in the anime.